 The most outstanding quality of Kevlar belting is its strength.
 Its design and weave make it ideal for a variety of conditions and environments, which can be seen in its use in the mining industry.
 The hostile and demanding conditions of mining requires a conveying material that is unyielding and dependable.
 What companies have found is that Kevlar belts more than meet those harsh demands.
 The demanding conditions of a manufacturing facility requires equipment and machinery to be strong and durable.
 For this reason, Kevlar belting, with its strength and endurance, is chosen as a conveying material since it can meet and exceed the demanding conditions.

 The strength and endurance of Kevlar belting is in its basic design.
 Polyester belts have a core of polyester fiber that runs through its length.
 Its construction makes it perfect for conditions that do not require extraordinary wear or stress.
-Kevlar belting has a core of tightly woven Kevlar fibers that can withstand any conditions, regardless of how severe.
+Kevlar belting, on the other hand, has a core of tightly woven Kevlar fibers that can withstand any conditions, regardless of how severe.